-- 33. Priority 1: Transform health systems based on a primary health care approach - (a) Member States should align all health sector plans with one national health sector strategic plan (NHSP), towards implementing the PHC operational framework.
-The framework offers guidance to enable Member States to strengthen primary care-oriented systems, and ultimately address the health needs of the population. - (b) Member States should develop context-specific essential health service packages covering all age cohorts, addressing health risks and public health functions.
-This will enable Member States to integrate parallel health programmes to become people-centred, responsive, and efficient.
-They should prioritize health promotion and preventive care to reduce the socioeconomic burden of emergencies and sick care. - (c) Member States should invest in achieving HWF targets and strengthen systems to measure and track availability of adequate and sustainable numbers, competency levels and distribution of a committed, multidisciplinary PHC. - (d) Member States should create an enabling environment for ongoing and long-term community and stakeholder engagement, to empower people and communities as co-owners and coproducers of health.
-This includes mapping and analysis of existing community assets and mechanisms, and strengthening interdisciplinary capacities, including for research, monitoring and evaluation.
+33. Priority 1: Transform health systems based on a primary health care approach

+- (a) Member States should align all health sector plans with one national health sector strategic plan (NHSP), towards implementing the PHC operational framework.
+The framework offers guidance to enable Member States to strengthen primary health care-oriented systems, to address the health needs of the population. - (b) Member States should develop context-specific essential health service packages that include emergency, critical and operative care services, and cover all age cohorts.
+This will enable integration of parallel health programmes to become people-centred, responsive, and efficient.
+They should prioritize health promotion and preventive care to reduce the socioeconomic burden of emergencies and sick care. - (c) Member States should invest in achieving HWF targets and strengthen systems to measure and track availability of adequate and sustainable numbers, competency levels and distribution of a committed, multidisciplinary PHC. - (d) Member States should create an enabling environment for ongoing and long-term community and stakeholder engagement, to empower people and communities as co-owners and co-producers of health.